GoogleCloudPlatform/compute-video-demo-puppet/README.md

     sudo puppet module install puppetlabs-gce_compute
     sudo puppet module install puppetlabs-apache
     ```
-3. Authenticate with root: `sudo gcloud auth login`
+3. Authenticate the root user of your puppet master with Compute Engine: `sudo gcloud auth login`
 4. Check out this repository so that you can use pre-canned configuration
 and demo files.
     ```